 - “See how high the hornet’s nest, ‘twill tell how high the snow will rest”

-- Narrow orange band in the middle of the Woollybear caterpillar warns of heavy snow; fat and fuzzy caterpillars presage bitter cold
+- The orange band on the Woollybear (or Woollyworm) caterpillar: a narrow orange band warns of heavy snow; fat and fuzzy caterpillars presage bitter cold

 - The squirrel gathers nuts early to fortify against a hard winter

 - Frequent halos or rings around the Sun or Moon forecast numerous snow falls.